matwilso/maml_numpy/README.md

 in the code I use a two hidden-layer neural network.

 NOTE: (dW2, db2, dW1, db1) are computed in the upper figure and passed to the lower figure.
 Gradients are taken w.r.t. weights that are inputs to upper figure.
+I use the approach from [CS231n](http://cs231n.github.io/).

 **First (inner) forward and backward:**